 But don’t worry, with the right washing machine, you can clean your clothes as profoundly as possible while getting rid of all those germs effectively.

-Do Germs Get into Clothes?
+How Do Germs Get into Clothes?

 First off, how do germs get into your clothes in the first place?

 Well, that’s easy to know.
 Germs are literally everywhere you go.
 For example, you’ll be exposed to germs as soon as you wake up and go to the bathroom.
-After getting out, you’re likely to go put on a shirt and pants to go to work.
+After getting out, you’re likely to put on a shirt and pants to go to work.
 Right then, you’re placing germs in the clothes.

-When you go outside, then the germ exposure maximizes.
-You will be exposed to the people around who sneeze and cough.
+When you go outside, the germ exposure maximizes.
+You will be exposed to the people around you who sneeze and cough.
 People who shake your hand, tap on your shoulder, hug you, or even just trip with you while on the subway.
 The germs will surely hop on your clothes either way.

-Sanitize your Clothes?
+Why Sanitize Your Clothes?

 You may not be convinced about sanitizing your clothes yet.
 Well, don’t worry.
 We’re going to convince you.